asmaamirkhan/DeepLearningNotes/README.md

 Your learning algorithm has two main sources of knowledge; one is the **data** and other is whatever you **hand design** 🤔🚀

 ## ⭐ Please..
-- ✨ Help me to improve and to increase the content by openning a _pull request_
+- ✨ Help me to improve and to increase the content by opening a _pull request_
-- 👓 Tell me your suggestions by sending me an [email](mailto:asmaamirkhan.am@gmail.com) or openning an issue
+- 👓 Tell me your suggestions by sending me an [email](mailto:asmaamirkhan.am@gmail.com) or opening an issue

 ## 🤝 Contact
 Find me on [LinkedIn](https://www.linkedin.com/in/asmaamirkhan/) and feel free to mail me, [Asmaa 🦋](mailto:asmaamirkhan.am@gmail.com)